amiaopensource/av-python-carpentry/_episodes/02-jupyter.md

 > ## Running More Python Cells
 >
-> Why do you think this nothing is displayed when this cell is executed?
+> Why do you think that nothing is displayed when this cell is executed?
 >
 > ~~~
 > cwd = os.getcwd()